favonia/cloudflare-ddns/docs/designs/features/network-security-model.markdown

 ## Goal

-Prevent an adversary from causing the updater to detect incorrect raw IP data and thereby publish or enforce an attacker-chosen result in managed Cloudflare resources.
+Prevent an adversary from causing the updater to detect incorrect raw data and thereby publish or enforce an attacker-chosen result in managed Cloudflare resources.

 ## Core Model